mlflow/mlflow/docs/source/llms/tracing/index.rst

 In conversational AI applications, it is common that users interact with the model multiple times within a single conversation session.
 Since each interaction generates a trace in the typical MLflow setup, it is useful to group these traces together to analyze the conversation as a whole.
 You can achieve this by attaching the session ID as a **tag** to each trace.

-The following example shows how to use session ID in the chat model implemented with the :py:class:`mlflow.pyfunc.ChatModel` class.
+The following example shows how to use session ID in a chat model that has been implemented using the :py:class:`mlflow.pyfunc.ChatModel` class.
 Refer to the `Trace Tags <#trace-tags>`_ section for more information on how to set tags on traces.

 .. code-block:: python